 - 1. Students may wear the same things as Monday Thursday Attire (See Above) - 2.
-Students may wear a High Point Academy t-shirt and blue jeans with NO holes or khaki pants or shorts (no colored jeans and no jeggings) - 3.
-Shorts must be past the middle fingertip of the student when the student's arms are by their side
+Students may wear a High Point Academy t-shirt and blue jeans, (NO holes, rips, frays, or tears) khaki pants, or shorts or official HPA attire (no colored jeans, leggings, or jeggings) - 3.
+Shorts must be no shorter than the vertical length of a standard student ID from the top of the knee when the student is standing straight up.